darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 ### By Parker Lovin

 ## Intro
 Welcome to my walkthrough!
-This room is one of the most enjoyable CTFs I've completed so far.
+This room is one of the most enjoyable CTFs I have completed so far.
 Let's get started!

 **Note**: Due to the limitations imposed by MD files, I had to include some odd spacings at times to avoid accidental links.
 If you see a situation that looks like this: "http:// ua.thm", assume that the space would not be there in the actual command/url and was only included in the writeup for formatting purposes.